 Amazon in Australia has its own seller registration system (only Europe and North America have shared systems) so sellers must register separately to sell there.

 |#||Country||Visits/month||% of Total|

 Trade Me is a remarkable success story in New Zealand.
 It was founded in 1999 by New Zealand entrepreneur Sam Morgan and grew steadily, seeing off competition from eBay in 2001 and reaching one million members in 2005.
-It now has nearly five million registered members – slightly more than the population of the country – and around 8.5 million live listings.
+It now has over five million registered members – slightly more than the population of the country – and around 8.8 million live listings.
 Trade Me was acquired by private equity firm Apax Partners in 2019.

 Trade Me has a strong reputation for safe online trading, and is one of the most influential domestic brands in New Zealand.
 It is a listing-driven site in the style of eBay, and products can be sold by auction or at a fixed-price.
 All listings have a fixed duration, but can be renewed.

 As mentioned above, 33% of online sales in New Zealand are cross-border, so approximately one billion US dollars in value annually.
 Two-thirds of all online shoppers in New Zealand have made a purchase from an overseas business in the last three months.
 Kiwis do buy directly from online marketplaces based outside the country – including eBay, Amazon, Wish and AliExpress – but the way to reach the greatest number of consumers in New Zealand is through Trade Me.

 There is an application process for foreign sellers on Trade Me.
 The marketplace wants sellers who can improve supply to their buyer community – either price, brand diversity or range – without flooding the categories.